inchworks/picinch/docs/install-10-privacy.md

 ## Step 10: Data Privacy
+_The default copyright and privacy statements were not written by anyone with legal or data privacy expertise.
+You should review the text and decide if it is suitable for your use of the website._

+- You you can replace the Copyright Notice that applies to website content by defining the template `copyrightNotice`

+- You you can replace the Privacy Notice by defining the template `dataPrivacyNotice`.

-The goal for PicInch is that it should comply with EU GDPR requirements without needing to request or record consents.
+A goal for PicInch is that it should comply with EU GDPR requirements without needing to request or record consents.
 You should review this information to confirm that it meets your understanding of the regulations, and your users' expectations.

+- For visitors to the website, anonymised IP addresses are stored for 24 hours to generate daily counts of the number of unique visitors.
-- For visitors to the website, IPv4 addresses are anonymised by clearing the least significant 8 bits.
+IPv4 addresses are anonymised by clearing the least significant 8 bits.
 IPv6 addresses are anonymised by clearing the least significant 80 bits.
-This is ICANN method 4 in https://www.icann.org/en/system/files/files/rssac-040-07aug18-en.pdf.
-Anonymised IP addresses are stored for 24 hours to generate daily counts of the number of unique visitors to the website.
+This is method 4 in [ICANN RSSAC040 Recommendations on Anonymization Processes for Source IP Addresses][1].

 - Access requests with invalid page addresses, invalid query parameters, or TLS handshake errors are treated a threat.
 The IP address, time and invalid request are recorded in the system log.